Akilax0/ARCH-setup/README.md

 # ARCH-setup

-Contains setup scripts for a post ARCH insallation
+Contains setup scripts for a post ARCH/Debian insallation